This experiment shows how dangerous it is to use public WiFi

 Every hacker can create a fake WiFi network if he wants to.
 If the WiFi functionality of your mobile phone, tablet or laptop is enabled, your device will be found and a connection will be established.
 You won’t notice this at all, but in the mean time the hacker tries to copy all sorts of information to his own laptop.
 Chances of this happening to you may not be so big, but it is definitely latently possible.
 Just use your mobile network to go online, then your data will be protected.

 Unfortunately most of us use a public WiFi network every now and then.
 While this may compromise your online identity, as shown from a previous research of the program Dutch television program Opgelicht.
 A VPN (what is a VPN?), also known as Virtual Private Network, service can prevent this, making sure that the data remains anonymous while connecting to a public hotspot.
 But using a VPN at home is also a smart idea, seeing as there could be a leak in the WiFi Protected Setup (WPS).
-With GOOSE VPN you can use the Internet safely without limitation, for just 2.99 per month.
-Try GOOSE VPN 30 days for free now.
+Click here to register with GOOSE with a 30-day money-back guarantee.